 Business Confidence in Norway averaged 2.65 points from 1988 until 2020, reaching an all time high of 20.10 points in the fourth quarter of 2006 and a record low of -22.90 points in the fourth quarter of 2008.
 This page provides - Norway Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Norway Industry Confidence - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics Norway
+Norway Industry Confidence - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Business Confidence in Norway is expected to be -16.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Business Confidence in Norway is expected to be -2.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in Norway to stand at -4.00 in 12 months time.
-In the long-term, the Norway Industry Confidence is projected to trend around -4.00 points in 2021 and -1.00 points in 2022, according to our econometric models.
+In the long-term, the Norway Industry Confidence is projected to trend around -1.00 points in 2022, according to our econometric models.